 In the ever-evolving landscape of AI image generation, **user consent** plays a critical role.
 It’s not just a matter of privacy⁢ but⁢ a fundamental aspect of trust and ethical considerations.
 Whether it’s artists, ⁣photographers, or⁣ everyday ⁤users, obtaining explicit consent ensures that the use of personal or proprietary images is fair and respectful.

-READ THIS: How to Foster Ethical AI Development
+READ THIS: How to Promote Diversity with AI Tools

 Key areas where user consent is pivotal: